herculesinc/pg-dao/README.md

  ```JavaScript
 dao.isActive : boolean;
 ```
-DAO is considered to be active from the point it is created, and until the point it is released (or untill the point query execution error happens).
+DAO is considered to be active from the point it is created, and until the point it is released (or until the point query execution error happens).

 To check whether DAO is in transaction, the following property can be used:

  ```JavaScript
 dao.inTransaction : boolean;
 ```
-DAO is considered to be in transaction from the point `startTransaction()` method is called, and until the transaction is commited or rolled-back.
+DAO is considered to be in transaction from the point `startTransaction()` method is called, and until the transaction is committed or rolled-back.

 ## Querying the Database